 Ms. Caro is an Economist from the Catholic University of Lima-Peru and holds a Masters Degree from University of Wisconsin.
 She is former Executive Director of UDAPE (Unidad de Analisis de Politicas Economicas y Sociales), a government-based economic and social analytical center.
 She was appointed to the cabinet in January 2010.

-Additional Solicitor General and Director of Lawyers Collective Women’s Rights Initiative (LCWRI), India
+Director of Lawyers Collective Women’s Rights Initiative (LCWRI), India

 Minister for Development and Trade, Denmark

 Mr. Jensen became the Minister for Development and Trade in February 2014.
 He has previously been Chairman for the Danish Delegation to the Parliamentary Assembly of the Council of Europe, and a member of numerous committees in the Danish Parliament, including Cultural Affairs Committee, The Foreign Policy Committee, The Foreign Affairs Committee and The Legal Affairs Committee.
 The new minister has been a parliamentarian for seven years and been strong advocate for the LBGT community.